getstrm/pace/docs/global-policies/global-transforms/README.md

 {% endcode %}

 As can be seen, the blueprint Data Policy includes a ruleset with the transforms [defined in the previous section](./#creating-global-transforms).

+## Tag value matching
+The processing platforms and catalogs that we support have quite different constraints on the entity that Pace uses to collect `tags`.
+Some platforms only have upper-case, others prohibit dashes, and others whitespace.

+In order to make it possible to re-use the same global transform on different processing platforms, we've made it so that tag value matching is _loose_:
+* case-insensitive matching
+* whereby ` `, `-` and `_` are all considered to be equal

+So you can type `pii-email`, `PII EMAIL` or similar in your global transform definition, and whichever tag format your platform supports, it will be matched.

+**Note**: This mechanism can be disabled via a Pace configuration value (`app.global-transforms.tagTransforms.looseTagMatch` can be `true` (the default) or `false`)